aneekroy/ActiveLLM/README.md

                 subprocess.call(["python", "model_training.py", "--task", task, "--mode", mode, "--run", run, "--modelclass", MODELCLASS, "--activelearning", activelearning, "--warmstart", WARMSTART])
 ```

-## Getting Started

-To run the scripts, ensure you have all necessary dependencies installed.
-You can install the required packages using:

 ## Citation

 If you use this code in your research, please cite our paper: